ImperialCollegeLondon/safe_web/README.md

     cd /home/www-data/web2py/applications/safe_web/modules/
     curl -O https://raw.githubusercontent.com/ImperialCollegeLondon/safe_dataset_checker/master/safe_dataset_checker.py

+Note that if you update this module you'll need to restart workers and the website to reload the new code.
+The code for this is (see Scheduler notes below for an explanation):

+    sudo service apache2 reload
+    sudo systemctl restart web2py-scheduler.service

 That in turn uses the `ete3` python package for checking taxon names against the NCBI Taxonomy database, which also requires a local build of the NCBI database.
 The DB download and build can take quite a long time - it is a 300 MB dataset to repackage into a SQLite DB.

     sudo pip install ete3